 After outlining your key selling points at the start of your supporting statement, you need to explain why you're applying for the role.
 Unless the company explicitly asks you to write about this, you should stick to a short paragraph for this section.

 Here you need to express your interest in the role or organisation you're applying for.
 Identify a specific reason (or if you can reasons) why the role appeals to you.
 I’d suggest picking three reasons why you applied.
 It's a good idea to go beyond the job advert and description - employers often want to feel like you have chosen them above other companies.
-For advice on research read How to research an industry in 5 easy steps.
+This requires research and if you need some pointers on how to do this read How to research an industry in 5 easy steps.
 Here's an example:

 I was instantly drawn to the advertised role due to its focus on ....
 I have also been looking for a role which would offer more exposure to ... which is a further reason for my interest.